About the Journal

 The Proceedings of the 2019 International Conference of the Digital Humanities Association of Southern Africa (DHASA) are available at this link: https://upjournals.up.ac.za/index.php/dhasa/issue/view/283/24

-DHASA 2017 intends to bring together both National and Internationals scholars in the DH domain covering applicable topics in the Humanities and Social Sciences arenas.
+DHASA 2017 intended to bring together both National and Internationals scholars in the DH domain covering applicable topics in the Humanities and Social Sciences arenas.
 The topics could focus on DH within the African and Southern African contexts, as well as on any topic related to methodological or computational aspects in DH.

-Language, Literature, Visual Art, Performance / Theatre Studies, Media Studies, Music, History, Sociology, Psychology, Language Technologies, Library Studies, Philosophy, Methodologies, Software / computation, and others.
+Language, Literature, Visual Art, Performance / Theatre Studies, Media Studies, Music, History, Sociology, Psychology, Language Technologies, Library Studies, Philosophy, Methodologies, Software/computation, and others.

 The Conference takes place at one of the most prominent universities in Southern Africa, located within the picturesque Western Cape Province.
 It will attract high-level academic discussions and combine that with the collegial sharing of experiences and insights in the serene, beautiful town of Stellenbosch.